m1well/docker-container/mysql/README.md

 ### docker compose up

+> Best pactice!<br/>
 > You can run the container by using docker compose functionality<br/>
 > Here you need the docker-compose.yml file<br/>
+> This generates a new container image with executed startup scripts<br/>
+> You can now push this image where ever you want<br/>
+< I also added a healthcheck for the container<br/>

 1. Checkout this repository
 2. navigate to this folder "mysql"